Continuing Education Activity

 - High-velocity impacts can cause fractures of the skull base.
-Patients can have characteristic bilateral periorbital ecchymosis or “raccoon eyes,” as well as bilateral postauricular ecchymosis, which is also known as “Battle's sign.”
-Patients with skull base fractures are at higher risk for CSF leak.
+Patients may demonstrate characteristic bilateral periorbital ecchymosis or "raccoon eyes," as well as postauricular ecchymosis, which is also known as "Battle's sign."
+Patients with skull base fractures are at higher risk for CSF leak and spinal fracture.

-Patients typically recover well after the reduction of nasal bone fractures, but there is a great variance in the success of surgical intervention.
-Nasal deformity remains present in 9% to 50% postoperatively.
-This may be improved by adequately addressing nasal septal fractures or deviations at the time of injury.
-Residual deformity or nasal obstruction may be adequately addressed in a delayed fashion with a septorhinoplasty.
-Patients are at higher risk for need for revision surgery if they had nasal deformity or nasal obstruction before a nasal or septal fracture.
+Patients typically recover well after reducing nasal bone fractures, but there is great variation in the success of surgical interventions.
+Nasal deformity remains present in 9% to 50% of patients after closed reduction.
+Outcomes may be improved by addressing nasal septal fractures or deviations promptly at the time of injury.
+Residual deformity or nasal obstruction may be addressed in a delayed fashion with septorhinoplasty.
+Patients would be at higher risk of needing revision surgery if nasal deformity or nasal obstruction were present before the nasal bone or septal fracture.

 Postoperative and Rehabilitation Care

 External and internal nasal splints should be removed within one week.
-If nasal packing was placed, it is commonplace to place patients on antibiotics to prevent toxic shock syndrome.
-Strenuous activity should be avoided, and physical activity that could result in further trauma to the nose should be avoided in the acute setting.
+If true nasal packing is placed, it is commonplace to give patients oral antibiotics to prevent toxic shock syndrome.
+Strenuous activity is discouraged, and physical activity that could result in further trauma to the nose should be avoided in the acute setting.
 Nasal hygiene with saline sprays should be performed to prevent recurrent epistaxis.
-It will be important for close follow up to monitor for residual nasal deformity or obstruction, which may necessitate revision surgery.
+A close follow-up to monitor for residual nasal deformity or obstruction, which may necessitate revision surgery, is essential.

 Deterrence and Patient Education

-It is very important to set expectations prior to surgery regarding nasal bone fractures due to the possibility of residual deformity or nasal obstruction.
-It is also important to educate patients that close follow-up is necessary, as initial surgery is best performed early on.
-Further education on wearing seatbelts or protective equipment during sporting events may help in the prevention of further nasal trauma.
+It is critical to set appropriate expectations with patients prior to reducing nasal bone fractures because of the risk of residual deformity or nasal obstruction.
+It is also important to educate patients that close follow-up is necessary and that initial surgery is best performed soon after injury.
+Further education on the use of seatbelts and protective equipment during sporting events may help to prevent further nasal trauma.

 Pearls and Other Issues

-- The nasal bones are the most frequently fractured bone in the maxillofacial area.
+- The nasal bones are the most frequently fractured in the maxillofacial area.

-- Imaging studies should be avoided in isolated nasal bone fractures unless history or physical exam suggest more extensive injuries.
+- In isolated nasal bone fractures, imaging studies should be avoided unless the history or physical examination suggests more extensive injuries.

-- Closed reduction of the nasal bones is best performed before 2 weeks to achieve better cosmetic outcomes.
+- Closed reduction of the nasal bones is best performed before two weeks to achieve better cosmetic outcomes.